Aditya-dom/Logical-problems/README.md

 # Logical-problems
-Some logic building problems for newbie developer
+Some logic building problems for newbie developers